-- A petition to nominate committee members should be submitted to the department one month prior to the date of the Oral Exam and is due to Graduate Division from the department a minimum of two weeks in advance of the exam.
+- It is critical that the oral committee be officially pre-approved prior to the exam or the exam will be invalidated by Graduate Division.
+A petition to nominate committee members should be submitted to the department one month prior to the date of the Oral Exam and is due to Graduate Division from the department a minimum of two weeks in advance of the exam.
 Nomination is done using the R'Grad online portal. - All committee members should normally be voting members of the UC Academic Senate.
 That means, they should be ladder-ranked (tenure-track or tenured) faculty members.
 Any exceptions must hold a Ph.D. and be qualified for a UC faculty appointment.
 To request an exception, a curriculum vitae and a memo justifying the appointment must be submitted at the time of submitting the Form 2.
 A memo need not be written for those holding Adjunct faculty positions to be members but is needed for adjuncts to be the co-chairperson of the committee.
 Exceptions will be extremely rare and reviewed by the Grad Advisor on an individual basis. - In all cases, the absolute majority of the committee must be members of the UCR Academic Senate.
 Non-UCR faculty, approved by Grad Division, who are Academic Senate members at their universities, can be counted as Academic Senate members on the committee.
-However, non-UCR faculty cannot be the chairperson of the committee. - The majority of the committee members must be affiliated with the ECE Department. - At least one member of the Qualifying Committee, designated to be the "outside member," must be a voting member of the UC Academic Senate who does not hold an appointment in the ECE department.
+However, non-UCR faculty cannot be the chairperson of the committee.

+- The majority of the committee members must be affiliated with the ECE Department. - At least one member of the Qualifying Committee, designated to be the "outside member," must be a voting member of the UC Academic Senate who does not hold an appointment in the ECE department.
 The "outside member" cannot be an ECE Cooperating Faculty. - The outside member does not need to have special expertise in the area of the student's dissertation; this member's academic field may be unrelated to the field of study of the student and the other committee members.
 This person represents the faculty at large, and acts as a "third party ensuring fairness."